• Skip to primary navigation

 It’s one of my favorite ages as a librarian because this is when I begin to see really big leaps in my students – both in reading prowess and maturity.
 That means I can give these students some of my favorite tween novels because they are finally ready!

-Books for 4th graders offer fabulous windows and mirrors
+The best books for 4th graders offer fabulous windows and mirrors

 As Rudine Sims Bishop famously stated, books should serve as “windows and mirrors.”